 Our Analysis and Test Results

-Gotrax makes a full range of electric scooters with the affordable GXL V2 as one of the entry-level models in their lineup.
-While it didn't necessarily impress us with its power or range, we did enjoy its relatively comfortable ride and solid braking performance.
-If you're on a budget and range is not a major deciding factor, we feel this is a decent option to consider.
+Gotrax makes a full range of electric scooters, with the affordable GXL V2 filling one of the entry-level slots in the line-up.
+While it didn't necessarily impress us with its power or range, we did enjoy its relatively comfortable ride, solid braking performance, and cruise control feature.
+All told, this is a decent option if you're on a budget, and range is not a major deciding factor.

-Measuring power on the GXL V2, we take a look at how acceleration feels, hill climb stats, and the overall cruising speed through a range of different landscapes.
-At half battery, the power started to give out and noticeably reduced available speed.
-This regulation may dissatisfy some users but could show up less in a flat urban environment or with smaller riders.
+Our power metric looks at the hill climbing and top speed of each scooter.
+Additionally, we look at how acceleration feels, how stable the scooter is going up and down hills, and the overall cruising speed through a range of landscapes.
+As mentioned above, the GXL V2's power started to give out at about half the battery charge and noticeably reduced the maximum speed.
+This limitation will likely dissatisfy many users.
+However, this outcome is less likely to be as extreme in a flat urban environment, especially with smaller riders.

-The GXL V2 came in strong in our comfort category thanks to its pneumatic tires, which glided over most cracks and bumps in the road.
-While the GXL V2 lost some points elsewhere, it gained some ground in this category.
+The GXL V2 received a positive appraisal in our comfort tests.
+This outcome is largely due to the scooter's cushy, 8.5" diameter pneumatic tires, which glided over all but the most severe cracks and bumps it encountered.
+Additionally, these tires helped to dampen vibration, thus smoothing out the ride.
+While the GXL V2 lost some points elsewhere in our evaluation, it made up some ground in this metric.

 To test the scooters for comfort, we run them around a particularly rough section of road in a neighborhood near our testing facility –- this allows us to get a good feel for the ride on each machine.
 Additionally, we note how it feels when we hit unexpected cracks and bumps during other tests.
 All told, the GXL V2 delivered an above-average performance in this metric which is a great result for all types of riders.